-Crowd of protesters marches through downtown Seattle and Capitol Hill; police report arrests, vandalism
+Police say officers injured, buildings vandalized during downtown Seattle protest

 Protests of varying sizes have taken place almost every night in Seattle since the May 25 killing of George Floyd by a Minneapolis police officer, sparking national outrage over systemic racism, police brutality and violence against people of color.

+Another march took place in Wallingford on Sunday afternoon, calling for defunding the police.

 The Seattle Police Department, which is already under federal oversight over a history of using excessive force, has been sharply criticized by civil libertarians and members of city government for its violent tactics, including the use of tear gas and pepper spray against otherwise mostly peaceful protesters.
-A call has gone out to defund the department by as much as 50 percent.
+A call has gone out to defund the department by as much as 50%.

 The city council — and a federal judge — have barred SPD from using tear gas, blast balls and other crowd control weapons against peaceful protesters, though the council’s ordinance is not scheduled to take effect until later this month.